KeyboardKit/website/collections/_posts/2025/2025-07-16-evolving-keyboardkit-a-unified-sdk-for-a-better-future.md

 By unifying the KeyboardKit SDKs, we're creating a foundation that will support innovation, stability, and a great user experiences for years to come.

 The future of KeyboardKit is unified, powerful, and designed around your success.
-We can't wait to see what you'll think of it.
+We'll share more information closer to release, and can't wait to see what you'll think of it.